 Roasted dandelion roots can be ground and used in place of coffee.
 The taste is relatively similar and it comes out dark and aromatic, but lacks the acidic, bitter taste.
 In addition to tasting better, dandelion root contains probiotics to boost your immune system and help your gastrointestinal tract stay healthy.
 It also helps reduce inflammation, stimulate circulation, and adds antioxidants to your diet.

 To Prepare: You’ll need spring dandelion roots.
 Wash and dry them, then remove any small scraggly or hair-like pieces, as these will burn.
 Lay the pieces on a baking pan and roast in a 350° oven for 40 minutes, turning occasionally, until dry and toasted.
-Boil roughly 2 tbsp roasted dandelion root ( about 15 dandelions worth) in 2 cups of water for 10 minutes.
+Boil roughly in 2 cups of water for 10 minutes.
 Feel free to add any spices you enjoy for extra flavor.
 Strain and serve hot.

 Cacao beans are a great substitute for coffee, though you may not be able to grow them in your back yard.
 You can buy the nibs, though, at any health food store and use them for making a hot beverage to enjoy each morning.
 Cacao also carries several health benefits, including reducing the risk of diabetes and lowering blood pressure.
 Cacao nibs are high in potassium, as well, which eases inflammation in the body, ensures the bowels function properly, and lowers your risk of heart disease.
 It’s also packed with iron and magnesium, making this a very healthy drink.